Constraint Learning for Control Tasks with Limited Duration Barrier Functions: Applications

-Next, we apply LDCBFs to transfer learning.
-The simulation environment and the deep learning framework used in this experiment are "Cart-pole" in DeepMind Control Suite and PyTorch \cite{paszke2017automatic}, respectively.
-We take the following steps: \begin{enumerate} \item Learn a policy that successfully balances the pole by using DDPG \cite{lillicrap2015continuous}. \item Learn an LDCBF by using the obtained actor network. \item Try a random policy with the learned LDCBF and a (locally) accurate model to see that LDCBF works reasonably. \item With and without the learned LDCBF, learn a policy that moves the cart to left without letting the pole fall down, which we refer to as move-the-pole task. \end{enumerate} The parameters used for this experiment are summarized in \reftab{sumparam1}.
+The simulation environment and the deep learning framework used in this simulated experiment are "Cart-pole" in DeepMind Control Suite and PyTorch \cite{paszke2017automatic}, respectively.
+We take the following steps: \begin{enumerate} \item Learn a policy that balances the pole by using DDPG \cite{lillicrap2015continuous} over sufficiently long time horizon. \item Learn an LDCBF by using the obtained actor network. \item Try a random policy with the learned LDCBF and using a (locally) accurate model to see that LDCBF works reasonably. \item With and without the learned LDCBF, learn a policy that moves the cart to left without letting the pole fall down, which we refer to as move-the-pole task. \end{enumerate} The parameters used for this simulated experiment are summarized in \reftab{sumparam1}.
 Here, angle threshold stands for the threshold of $\cos{\psi}$ where $\psi$ is the angle of the pole from the standing position, and position threshold is the threshold of the cart position $p$.
 The angle threshold and the position threshold are used to terminate an episode.
 Note that the cart-pole environment of MuJoCo \cite{todorov2012mujoco} xml data in DeepMind Control Suite is modified so that the cart can move between $-3.8$ and $3.8$.
-As presented in Example \ref{examplevalue}, we use prioritized experience replay when learning an LDCBF.
+We use prioritized experience replay when learning an LDCBF.
 Specifically, we store the positive and the negative data, and sample $4$ data points from the positive one and the remaining $60$ data points from the negative one.
-In this experiment, actor, critic and LDCBF networks use ReLU nonlinearities.
+In this simulated experiment, actor, critic and LDCBF networks use ReLU nonlinearities.
 The actor network and the LDCBF network consist of two layers of $300\rightarrow200$ units, and the critic network is of two layers of $400\rightarrow300$ units.
 The control input vector is concatenated to the state vector from the second critic layer.

-{\bf Step1:} The average duration (i.e., the first exit time, namely, the time when the pole first falls down) out of $10$ seconds (corresponding to $1000$ time steps) over $10$ trials for the policy learned through the balance task by DDPG was $10$ seconds.
+{\bf Step1:} The average duration (i.e., the first exit time, namely, the time when the pole first falls down) out of $10$ seconds (corresponding to $1000$ time steps), over $10$ trials for the policy learned through the balance task by DDPG was $10$ seconds.

 {\bf Step2:} Then, by using this successfully learned policy, an LDCBF is learned by assigning the cost $\ell(x)=1.0$ for $\cos{\psi}<0.2$ and $\ell(x)=0.1$ elsewhere.
 Also, because the LDCBF is learned in a discrete-time form, we transform it to a continuous-time form via multiplying it by $\Delta_t=0.01$.
 When learning an LDCBF, we initialize each episode as follows: the angle $\psi$ is uniformly sampled within $-1.5\leq\psi\leq1.5$, the cart velocity $\dot{p}$ is multiplied by $100$ and the angular velocity $\dot{\psi}$ is multiplied by $200$ after being initialized by DeepMind Control Suite.
 The LDCBF learned by using this policy is illustrated in \reffig{fig:LDCBFill}, which agrees with our intuitions.
 Note that $\frac{L}{\beta}$ in this case is $\frac{1.0}{-\log{(0.999)}/0.01}\approx10.0$.